facet-tech/agent-java/README.md

 `name` The name of your application.

 `environment` The environment of your application deployment.
-Use `local` for local development.
+For instance, you may use `local` for your local environment.

 After you start your application, you will be able to preview the project listed in the [Facet Dashboard](https://app.facet.run), under _"Applications"_.